British beer brands: Famous British beer brand logos

 Newcastle Brown Ale Logo

-The logo of Newcastle Brown Ale captures the essence of its roots.
-At its core is a prominent star enclosing a meticulously rendered image of a renowned Newcastle bridge.
-Encircling this imagery is a bold white oval, within which the company’s name is elegantly inscribed in a striking shade of red.
-The amalgamation of these elements encapsulates the brand’s legacy and resonates with its contemporary fanbase.
+The logo features a star surrounded by a carefully drawn image of the famous Newcastle Bridge.
+Around this image is a bold white oval, in which the company name is elegantly inscribed in bright red.
+The combination of these elements resonates with its modern fans.

 Northern Monk